aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/local/06a-job-orchestration.md

 ## Model Training

-Now that we have processed the raw data, we can look into training the sentiment classification model.
+Now that we have processed the raw data, we can look into 'training' the model.
 The script relevant for this section is `src/train_model.py`.

 In this script, you can see it using some utility functions from `src/{{cookiecutter.src_package_name}}/general_utils.py` as well, most notably the functions for utilising MLflow utilities for tracking experiments.
 Let's set up the tooling for experiment tracking before we start model experimentation.

 !!! info "Experiment Tracking"